I’m not fussy when it comes to Rosehip oil. Any brand will do.

 Pai Rosehip BioRegenerate Oil has a deep, earthy scent that’s a bit of an acquired taste.
 If you’re into your light florals, you probably won’t dig this.
 The plus side?
 The earthy scent’s a sign the oil is high quality.

-You know what else signals this oil is the real deal?
+Earthy scent aide, you know what else signals this oil is the real deal?
 The deep orangey colour.
 As a rule, the deeper the hue, the more antioxidants and goodies the oil contains.

 Maybe I could have put up with that but… the thick texture takes a while to absorb.
 You guessed it, if I go to bed before it has fully sunk in, it stains my pillow too.